Federal procurement, built for small-business contractors

 Capability profile

-The capability profile is the spine of every score, every draft, and every cost narrative.
-Build it once, keep it current, and the rest of the platform compounds on it.
+The capability profile is the spine of every score, every draft, every cost narrative.
+Build it once, keep it current, and the rest of the platform compounds on top of it.

 NAICS codes